AstuteSource/chasten/README.md

     - **Student Sentence**: "I'm glad that `chasten` reminded me to add docstrings and type annotations to all of the functions in `main.py`.
 It was easy to see what to fix!"
-    - **Instructor Sentence**: "`chasten` makes it easy for me to confirm that student programs have the required coding constructs.
+    - **Instructor Sentence**: "`chasten` makes it easy for me to reliably confirm that student programs have the required coding constructs.
 It's much better than using regular expressions!"
-    - **Developer Sentence**: "Since I was already familiar with XPATH expressions, `chasten` made it fun for me to do an automate analysis of a Python codebase that I maintain."
+    - **Developer Sentence**: "Since I was already familiar with XPATH expressions, `chasten` made it fun and easy for me to do an automate analysis of a Python codebase that I maintain."
-    - **Researcher Sentence**: "In addition to helping me quickly scan the source code of Python projects, `chasten`'s analysis dashboard lets me understand the data."
+    - **Researcher Sentence**: "In addition to helping me quickly scan the source code of Python projects, `chasten`'s analysis dashboard lets me effectively explore the data I collect."

 ## 🔋Features